 - Celebrate Mental Health Success – Be proud of yourself when you set healthy boundaries in a relationship and stick to them.
 Celebrate small victories like taking a daily mental break, accepting a difficult situation, and being more grateful during day to day life.
 Just as you would celebrate losing 10 pounds or lowering your cholesterol, you should celebrate the fact that you are reducing stress and improving your thought patterns.
 Be excited about the small steps you take towards achieving a more healthy mental state!

-- Reach out for Help When Needed – Sometimes we go through difficult situations and we need extra support.
+Sometimes we go through difficult situations and we need extra support.
 Maybe you feel anxiety creeping in, or you find yourself in a depressed state.
 Maybe you know what you need to do, but you just can’t seem to get a hold of things.
 It may be a good time for you to reach out for professional help.
 Don’t be afraid to ask for help when you need it.
+The therapists at Waters Edge Counseling are here to help.